Three dead, 24 injured after strong quake in Indonesia's Sulawesi | Science-Environment

 Three dead, 24 injured after strong quake in Indonesia's Sulawesi

+The epicentre of the quake was six kilometres (3.73 miles)northeast of the city of Majene, at a depth of 10 kilometres.
+Several thousand panicked residents fled their homes to seek safety after the quake, which did not trigger a tsunami warning but was felt strongly for about seven seconds, the statement said.

-The disaster mitigation agency said a hotel and the governor's office were severely damaged.
+The disaster mitigation agency said a hotel and the office of the West Sulwesi governor were severely damaged, and electricity supplies were also down.
+Hours earlier, a 5.9 magnitude earthquake struck in the same district on Thursday damaging several houses

-Also Read: Indonesia Islamic council hopes for halal ruling before mass vaccination
+Straddling the so-called Pacific 'ring of fire', Indonesia, a nation of high tectonic activity, is regularly hit by earthquakes.
+In 2018, a devastating 6.2 magnitude quake and subsequent tsunami struck the city of Palu, in Sulawesi, killing thousands of people.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)